What is a Dance Convention?

 1. Step out of your comfort zone.
 We totally understand that this can be a challenge, especially in an unfamiliar environment, but it is definitely worth it!
-You expand your mind and creativity when you meet new people, so you will experience convention on a whole new level.
+You expand your mind and creativity when you meet new people, so you will experience conventions on a whole new level.
 Plus, you’ll have more fun if you make new friends along your dance journey.
+Don't shy away from styles you're not great at.
+You will strengthen yourself as a dancer and may realize a new interest or love for a particular style.
 Even if you’re shy, find someone and introduce yourself.
 What have you got to lose?

 3. Be prepared to work.
 This means planning ahead, eating healthy and getting enough sleep.
 Pack your bag ahead of time and remember to include your water bottle and snacks.
 Be sure to fuel your body with healthy food and adequate rest so you can pick up choreography quickly and keep your body performing at its optimum level all day long.

 4. Keep an open mind.
 Each teacher, class and convention is unique.
 That’s one of the best parts of dance, it can never be exactly replicated.
 Attending this convention is a special opportunity captured in time that can never be repeated, even if you attend the same convention next year.
 Some teachers, choreography or dance styles may challenge you in new ways.
 Be open to different teaching styles and experiencing new types of movement.